 Philabundance’s Fresh For All program is a travelling farmer’s market which sets up at the same time, the same day at the same place each week.
 For some of the local residents, it’s a life saver.
 People like Barb Grote.

-While out of work, she earns just sixty percent of her pay (but pays full price for benefits), stretching an already-tight budget beyond its means.
-Her physical therapy costs $50 a session, and she needs it three times a week, plus the cost of her medications often breaks the bank.
+While out of work, she earned just sixty percent of her pay (but pays full price for benefits), stretching an already-tight budget beyond its means.
+Her physical therapy cost $50 a session, and she went three times a week, plus the cost of her medications often broke the bank.

 Again, she didn’t give up; Barb secured a discount for her physical therapy, as well as food assistance from Philabundance agency Manna on Main Street, and did what she could to literally get back on her feet, including joining the local Y.